 Solving Back Pain by Getting to the Root Cause

-Blair upper cervical chiropractors focus on the atlas vertebra – the bone that forms a junction between the head and neck and balances the weight of the head.
+Blair upper cervical back pain chiropractors in Escondido focus on the atlas vertebra – the bone that forms a junction between the head and neck and balances the weight of the head.
 Even a small misalignment here can result in a series of changes throughout the rest of the spine as the body makes every attempt at keeping the head and eyes level.
 As a result, pain can crop up anywhere along the back where the greatest compensations are taking place.

 By focusing on the correction of the problem where it started, at the atlas, the body is allowed to return to balance naturally.
 Areas that were forced to compensate begin to function normally without additional strain, giving them the time they need to heal.
 To learn more about this unique approach and the positive results we see in our practice, contact us to schedule a complimentary consultation.